SabrinaHoiya/AZ_Plastering_FrontEnd/README.md

 # AZ_Plastering
-It is a dynamic website for a plastering company.
+It is a dynamic website for a plastering company using angular .